lsampaioweb/dns/terraform/README.md

-# Project-Name
+# DNS Server
-Project with Terraform and Ansible scripts to create an Ubuntu VM on Proxmox from a cloned template with Docker and XXX installed and configured.
+Project with Terraform and Ansible scripts to create an Ubuntu VM on Proxmox from a cloned template with Docker and Bind9 installed and configured.

 This project uses my Terraform Module.
 It has some commands that should be executed.